The imperative form, in Italian, is used to:

-The imperative, in Italian, is used to give orders or exhortations and is a rather regular tense, with just few irregular exceptions.
+It is a rather regular mood, with just a few irregular exceptions.

 Besides, what makes the imperative very easy, is that, it exists just in the present tense and the first and third person singular, io end lui/lei, do not exist.

-A short guide to the conjugation of the imperative tense
+A brief guide to the conjugation of the imperative mood

 Tu and voi are the same as in the present tense, with the exception of the verbs from the first group ( –are), which add an -a to the root of the verb.
 No changes are needed for the verbs ending in -ere and -ire

-Lei (you formal) is identical to the present subjunctive of the verbs of all conjunctions (-are, -ere, -ire)
+If we don’t know someone well, we need to use Lei (you formal/polite).
+The polite form of the Italian imperative is identical to the present subjunctive of the verbs of all conjunctions (-are, -ere, -ire)

 Irregular imperative verbs